tarek-kothdiwala/IndianaTechBaseball/README.md

 ## Project Overview

 - This project for Cloud Computing is using a two-tier model.
 It is compromised of a front-end ASP.NET web app with a back-end SQL Database portion.
 It displays statistics for the Indiana Tech Warriors 2022 baseball season, of which I am a part of and passionate about.
 - The "Hitting" statistics page shows all of the hitters' statistics in the 2022 season by using an ASP.NET web app.
-The "Pitching" statistics page shows all of the pitchers' statisitcs in the 2022 season through a back-end SQL Database that is linked to the front-end ASP.NET web app.
+The "Pitching" statistics page shows all of the pitchers' statistics in the 2022 season through a back-end SQL Database that is linked to the front-end ASP.NET web app.
 - For the SQL Database, I planned on manually inputting pitchers' data into the SQL database of each pitcher on the team, while still being able to add new pitchers, edit, and delete rows using the front-end web application as updated statistics become available for pitchers (as I am a pitcher as well).

 ## Diagram